 Protection of opponents

 Otherwise called hypersalivation, the Cane Corso drooling is also known as ptyalism.
 The purpose of having big jowls is to serve as protection.
-It might sound silly, however, since Cane Corsos are often used as family guardians, their long cheeks serve as a protection of opponents.
-Corso is known for its strong bite force, so his floppy cheeks help him to have enough maneuvering to bite back.
+It might sound silly, however, since Cane Corsos are often used as family guardians, their long cheeks serve as protection of opponents.
+Corso is known for its strong bite force, so his floppy cheeks help him have enough maneuvering to bite back.

 Excitement